11 Google Data Studio Alternatives For Reporting Dashboards

 Key features

-There's a bunch of dashboard templates available for marketing including all organic/paid social channels, email marketing, local marketing, etc. See them all here.
+There are a bunch of dashboard templates available for marketing, including all organic and paid social channels, email marketing, local marketing, etc. See them all here.

 Unlike free tools like Data Studio, you'll get a great customer support/success team to help you out too.